Google My Business Optimization for Plastic Surgeons

 If you have one listing ranking and have reviews but the other one doesn’t, you can consolidate by reaching out to Google Support on Twitter here.

-This is where a lot of medical pros mess up.
+This is where a lot of plastic surgeon pros mess up.
 Best practices are to create your OWN listing if:

 1: You have a public facing position internally at the practice.